analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 ## Software

 This example uses the SPI v2 Library.
-To use the previous SPI (RevA1) library, set `MXC_SPI_BUILD_LEGACY=1` in the Project's project.mk file.
+To use the SPI v1 library, set `MXC_SPI_BUILD_LEGACY=1` in the Project's project.mk file.

+More information over the SPI v2 Library can be found in the **[MSDK User Guide](https://analog-devices-msdk.github.io/msdk/USERGUIDE/)**

 ### Porting Guide

-This guide shows how to update an existing project that is using the previous SPI API (RevA1) to SPI v2.
-The main difference between SPI API (RevA1) and SPI v2 is the DMA interrupt handling for SPI DMA transactions.
+This guide shows how to update an existing project that is using the SPI v1 to SPI v2.
+The SPI v2 Library still supports the SPI v1 function prototypes for backwards-compatibility with the main difference in the SPI DMA interrupt handling (see **SPI DMA Interrupt Handling** section below for more info).
+However, there are several changes required in order to use the full set of the SPI v2 features.

 #### SPI v2 API Differences